kerembeyazit/notin.cc/README.md

 - Use the hamburger menu button to open the sidebar
 - Sidebar automatically closes when a note is selected

+### Progressive Web App (PWA)

+notin can be installed as a Progressive Web App on your device:

+**Desktop (Chrome/Edge):**
+1. Click the install icon in the address bar
+2. Or go to Settings → Apps → Install this site as an app

+**Mobile (iOS):**
+1. Open the site in Safari
+2. Tap the Share button
+3. Select "Add to Home Screen"

+**Mobile (Android):**
+1. Open the site in Chrome
+2. Tap the menu (three dots)
+3. Select "Add to Home Screen" or "Install App"

+Once installed, notin will:
+- Open in standalone mode (like a native app)
+- Work offline (with cached content)
+- Have its own app icon on your home screen

 ## 📁 Project Structure

 ```